 2 people to allow for maximum space and comfort.
 We will also provide a self inflating

 sleeping mat per person and a dining tent for use at meal times and as a

-In Reykjavik we stay in comfortable hostel accommodation in twin rooms with shared bathroom facilities.
+In Reykjavik we stay in comfortable hotel accommodation in twin rooms with en-suite bathroom facilities.

 During the trek you will be required to

 carry a small daypack with your lunch, spare clothing (we strongly suggest this includes water shoes), water and any medical supplies